 Biography

-Ryan Senger is an American classical pianist who ardently promotes the expansion of the pianistic canon.
+Ryan Senger is an American classical pianist and composer who ardently promotes the expansion of the pianistic canon.
 Through programming unheard masterpieces alongside contemporary compositions and standard repertoire favorites, he leaves his audiences with newfound wonder for the far corners of the piano’s expansive literature.

 In 2022, Senger won the U.S. Regional OSAKA International Music Competition for piano.
 Additional awards and honors have included receiving the Steinway Young Artist Special Prize given at the 2019 Brancaleoni International Music Festival, receiving first prizes at the 2021 University of South Florida Piano Competition and the 2016 Kleinman Piano Competition.